 - The types of insurance required under South Carolina law do not cover all possible car accident scenarios.

-In addition to purchasing coverage above the minimum policy limits for BIL, PD, and UM insurance, in South Carolina drivers also have the option to purchase:
+In addition to purchasing coverage above the minimum policy limits for BIL, PD, and UM insurance, in South Carolina, drivers also have the option to purchase:

-- Underinsured Motorist Insurance – As the DOI explains, “Underinsured motorists coverage is similar to uninsured motorist coverage, but pays for your injuries or property damage if the at-fault driver does not have enough insurance to cover your damages or medical bills.”
+- Underinsured Motorist Insurance – As the DOI explains, “Underinsured motorist coverage is similar to uninsured motorist coverage, but pays for your injuries or property damage if the at-fault driver does not have enough insurance to cover your damages or medical bills.”
 If you have underinsured motorist coverage, you can file a claim with your insurer instead of pursuing a personal injury lawsuit against the at-fault driver.

 - Collision and Comprehensive Insurance – Collision and comprehensive insurance are separate policies that cover the damage to your vehicle in the event of an accident.
 Collision coverage applies in cases involving impacts with cars, trees, guardrails, and other stationary objects.
 Comprehensive coverage applies in cases involving crime, fires, flooding, and collisions with deer and other animals.